Research Projects

 Contact person: Prof. Dr. Lasch

-- Identification of the current situation of logistics in Saxony concerning aspects such as infrastructure, number of employees, education and training opportunities, the volume of goods, network activities, technological know-how, etc.
+- Identification of the current situation of Saxon logistics with regard to aspects such as infrastructure, number of employees, training and further education opportunities, volume of goods, network activities, technological know-how, etc.

-- Derivation of strengths, weaknesses, deficits, and potentials of the Free State of Saxony concerning the logistic framework conditions
+- Derivation of strengths, weaknesses, deficits and potentials of the Free State of Saxony with regard to the logistics framework conditions

-- Determination of strategic recommendations for action to use the identified potentials
+- Definition of strategic recommendations for action to utilize the identified potentials

 Contact person: Prof. Dr. Lasch

-- Technology overview, statistical concepts, and methods for data-driven and model-based prognostics,
+- Technology overview, statistical concepts and methods for data-driven and model-based forecasts,

-- Overview of complex prognostics models for system and aircraft level prognostics
+- Overview of complex prognostic models for system and aircraft prognostics

 Contact person: Prof. Dr. Lasch

-Research and technology capabilities investigation (on behalf of EADS Research Hamburg)
+Investigation of research and technology capabilities (on behalf of EADS Research Hamburg)

-- The objective for the study was to: investigate existing research capabilities in the field of logistics, the addressed technologies and involved player in Europe (universities & public institutes, private research and technology institutes, research networks, etc.) and their reputation and ranking within the logistics research community
+- The aim of the study was: to investigate the existing research capabilities in the field of logistics, the technologies addressed and the stakeholders involved in Europe (universities & public institutes, private research and technology institutes, research networks, etc.) as well as their reputation and ranking within the logistics research community

 Contact person: Prof. Dr. Lasch